RobTillaart/TM1637_RT/README.md

 Vertical sensitivity is 2v/division, horizontal timebase is 20usec/division.

-## Keyscan
+## KeyScan

 Implemented in version 0.3.0  Please read the datasheet to understand the limitations.

 ```
 //  NOTE:
-//  on the TM1637 boards tested by @wfdudley, keyscan() works well
+//  on the TM1637 boards tested by @wfdudley, keyScan() works well
-//  if you add a 910 ohm or 1 Kohm pull-up resistor from DIO to 3.3v
+//  if you add a 910 ohm or 1000 ohm pull-up resistor from DIO to 3.3v
 //  This reduces the rise time of the DIO signal when reading the key info.
 //  If one only uses the pull-up inside the microcontroller,
 //  the rise time is too long for the data to be read reliably.